rpnlatex v1.4.2

 Alignment Building: These commands group multiple expressions into "aligned" structures of various types.
 Like the matrix row building operations, these also take a required prefix argument indicating how many items to combine.

-\begin{gathered} x^2 \colon x \ge 0 \\ 0 \colon x < 0 \end{gathered} \longrightarrow \begin{cases} x^2 & x \ge 0 \\ 0 & x < 0 \end{cases}
+\begin{gathered} x^2 \colon x \ge 0 \\ 0 \colon x < 0 \end{gathered} \Longrightarrow \begin{cases} x^2 & x \ge 0 \\ 0 & x < 0 \end{cases}

 • C Same as the above, but the brace is on the right instead of the left.